Leslie County, Kentucky: Politics

-Leslie County is one of forty-four United States counties to have never voted for a Democratic presidential candidate since its creation in 1878.
+Leslie County is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.
 In 1892, 1908, and 1916 it was the most Republican county in the nation.
 Leslie's fierce Unionist sympathies, so strong that areas surrounding it contributed more troops to the Union Army relative to population than any other part of the United States, meant that between 1896 and 1928 no Democrat could receive even ten percent of the county's vote, and none received so much as twenty-five percent until Lyndon Johnson managed over 47 percent in his landslide national triumph against Barry Goldwater in 1964.

 Despite Goldwater's relatively poor performance, every Republican candidate since the county's formation has obtained an absolute majority in Leslie County, and only William Howard Taft in the divided 1912 election, George H. W. Bush in 1992, and Bob Dole in 1996 have otherwise received under seventy percent for the GOP.
 Both Mitt Romney and Donald Trump received almost ninety percent of the vote in this county, making Leslie the strongest GOP county in Kentucky (see chart below).